 3. Remove dough from the bowl and place on your working surface to form a ball.
 It should look soft but still a little rough.

 4. Grease a large bowl with shortening, oil or PAM spray.
 Place the dough and turn it all over to make sure all sides are covered with a coating of the grease.
 Cover with a plastic wrap and let it rest in a warm place for 2 to 3 hours or until the dough has doubled in volume.
 If you live in a warm and humid weather this step will take less time.

 5. After the dough has doubled in volume, gently push your fist in to deflate it.
-Divide the dough in 10 pieces.
+Divide the dough into 10 pieces.
 (About 110 grams each).
-Place the pieces of dough into your slightly greased working surface and cover with a greased plastic wrap and let them rest for 15 minutes to allow gluten to develop and help to shape your bollillos/rolls easier.
+Place the pieces of dough into your slightly greased working surface and cover with a greased plastic wrap and let them rest for 15 minutes to allow the gluten to develop and help to shape your bollillos/rolls easier.

 6. To form the bolillos-rolls, dust your work surface with flour very lightly, flatten one piece of dough with the palm of your hand and fold 1/3 of the dough towards you and press down with your fingers, sealing it very well.
 Fold the dough again, repeating the sealing process until you form a roll, pinching the dough tightly.
-Make sure all the the ends are sealed.
+Make sure all the ends are sealed.

 7. To shape the rolls, place your hands over the dough and press gently but firmly, cupping your fingers, rolling back and forth.
 While doing this, press the heel of your hands to leave some dough uncovered to form the traditional bolillo ears.

 8. Place each bolillo/roll seam side down on the greased baking sheet and cover with a greased plastic.
 Allow them to rise until they’ve doubled in volume.
 About 1 and 1/2 hour.